The Angry Birds Movie: Plot

-The birds discover the pigs living in a walled city ruled by Leonard, whose full name is King Leonard Mudbeard.
-Deducing that the eggs are in the castle at the center of the city, the birds use the pig's giant slingshot to attack by launching themselves over the walls and into the city's castle.
-Most of the birds miss the castle but destroy other buildings.
-Red, Chuck, and Bomb are successfully shot into the castle the castle and discover that the eggs are inside a net; the pigs plan to lower the eggs into a giant pot, cook them, and eat them.
-Mighty Eagle arrives to retrieve Red's group and the eggs, having had a change of heart.
-One egg falls out of the net and Red battles Leonard for it, but learns to control his anger and distracts him long enough to retrieve the egg.
-After they fall into a dynamite room, Leonard accidentally ignites the pigs' reserve of dynamite.
-The giant pot in which the pigs had intended to use to cook the eggs collapses, falls and lands on top of Red.
-The dynamite explodes, destroying the city, but Red and the egg he was holding are shielded by the pot.
+The birds discover the pigs living in a walled city ruled by Leonard, known as "King Mudbeard".
+Deducing that the eggs are in the castle at the center of the city, the birds use the pig's giant slingshot to launch themselves over the walls and into the city's castle.
+Most of the birds miss the castle but destroy other buildings, with Red, Chuck, and Bomb being the only ones successfully shot into the castle.
+The pigs lower the eggs into a giant pot, planning to cook and eat them.
+Mighty Eagle, having had a change of heart, arrives to retrieve Red, Chuck, Bomb, and the eggs.
+One egg falls out of the net and Red battles Leonard for it.
+They fall into a room containing the pigs' reserve of dynamite, which Leonard accidentally ignites.
+The dynamite explodes, destroying the city, but the giant pot falls on top of Red, shielding him and the egg from the blast.

 All the families, except for one, reunite with their eggs.
-Red emerges holding the egg, containing the Blues (Jay, Jake, and Jim), and returns the brothers to their parents.
+Red emerges with the egg, containing three blue hatchlings, and returns the brothers to their parents.
 Mighty Eagle approaches Red, Chuck, and Bomb, claiming that he merely appeared lazy so that they could lose faith in him and find faith in themselves, and takes credit for saving the eggs.
-Red discovers that the other birds have rebuilt his house in the center of the village.
-The pigs survive their home's destruction, and Leonard plots a new plan.
+As Bird Island is rebuilt, Red discovers that the other birds have rebuilt his house in the center of the village.
+Meanwhile, the pigs survive their home's destruction, and Leonard plots a new plan.